 The window was actually for Harvey and Sue Death, who were in Cape Town and about to set off on the next long legs across the South Atlantic.
 “It was a saloon window that had been accidentally damaged, so it was a show-stopper,” Harvey recalls.

-“The Oyster After Sales team in Wroxham are brilliant; their support service is amazing at getting parts where you are going to be and they never let anyone down.
-They were also very, very good at giving advice over the phone.
+“The Oyster After Sales team in Wroxham is brilliant; their support service is amazing at getting parts where you are going to be and they never let anyone down.
+They were also very, very good at advising over the phone.
 We had a really good relationship with Dee.”

 “We will organise SIM cards, wifi set up, we’ll help with flights for visitors or with travel agents.
 We compile a guide to each destination about pilotage, charts, a directory and contacts at each port, the locations of things like supermarkets, phone numbers for taxis and car hire, and also a guide about what to do and see.
 In some places we have parties or we’ll arrange a tour or a dive guide.”